-As at the end of June 2014, the share capital of KBC Bank was EUR 8,948 million and consisted of 915,228,482 ordinary shares, one of which is held by its sister company KBC Insurance NV and the remainder are held by KBC Group NV.
+As at the end of June 2015, the share capital of KBC Bank was EUR 8,948 million and consisted of 915,228,482 ordinary shares, one of which is held by its sister company KBC Insurance NV and the remainder are held by KBC Group NV.
 KBC Group NV's shares are listed on NYSE Euronext Brussels.
 An overview of the shareholding of KBC Group NV is available on the website at www.kbc.com.
-The core shareholders of KBC Group NV are KBC Ancora, Cera, MRBB and other core shareholders.
-No specific measures are in place to prevent abuse of control.
-There are no arrangements in place the operation of which may at a subsequent date result in a change of control of KBC Bank.
+The core shareholders of KBC Group NV are KBC Ancora, CERA, MRBB and the other core shareholders.